skx/z80-cpm-scripting-interpreter/README.md

 TLDR:

 * Numbers go to A-Register.
-* Port I/O is controlled by the #-register.
+* Port I/O is controlled by the U-register.
 * RAM read/write is controlled by the M-register.
 * Loops are controlled by the K-register.